espretto/stryng/README.md

 'this is yours'.replace('yours'); // > 'this is undefined'
 ```
-the only exception to this rule is Stryng's constructor.
+Stryng's constructor is an exception to this rule. passing in `null` or `undefined` will throw an error.

 #### numbers
 arguments expected to be numbers are cast dependent on the use case. the spec basically follows two different approaches to parsing arguments to numbers which Stryng both applies reasonably.